The Commonplace

 0.14

 The paper proposes a research agenda prioritizing interoperable, ethical‑by‑design platforms; metrics to measure social equity impacts; and adaptation of global standards to local institutional capacities.
-Research Productivity positive high research priorities and agenda items
+Research Productivity positive research priorities and agenda items

 n=103